cloudopsy/ekssm/README.md

 - Securely connect to EKS clusters via SSM
 - **Two Modes:**
-  - **Run Mode:** Execute single commands via a temporary proxy session.
+  - **Run Mode:** Execute single commands via a temporary proxy session and dedicated kubeconfig.
-  - **Session Mode:** Manage a persistent background proxy session for multiple commands.
+  - **Session Mode:** Manage multiple, persistent background proxy sessions, each with its own dedicated kubeconfig.
-- Kubeconfig management (backup, temporary generation, restore) with automatic cleanup
+- **Multi-Session Support:** Run and manage concurrent sessions to the same or different clusters.
+- **Dedicated Kubeconfig Files:** Each session (and `run` command) uses a separate kubeconfig file stored in `$HOME/.ekssm/kubeconfigs/`, leaving your default `~/.kube/config` untouched.
+- **Dynamic Port Allocation:** `session start` automatically finds an available local port, preventing conflicts (can be overridden with `--local-port`).
+- **Session Management Commands:**
+  - `session start`: Begin a new background session.
+  - `session stop`: Stop a specific session by ID or all sessions.
+  - `session list`: View details of all active sessions.
+  - `session switch`: Get the command to point `KUBECONFIG` to a specific session's file.
 - Support for all standard Kubernetes CLI commands (kubectl, helm, etc.)
 - Proper signal handling and cleanup
 - Detailed logging with `--debug` option